 Mr. Turnham trained as a civil and environmental engineer and is licensed as a professional engineer.
-He has more than 20 years of experience working in the fields of quantitative human health risk assessment, site characterization, dose reconstruction, and environmental fate and transport.
+He has more than 20 years of experience working in the fields of quantitative human health risk assessment, exposure assessment, dose reconstruction, site characterization and environmental fate and transport.

-Mr. Turnham specializes in the development and application of site and case-specific approaches to risk and exposure assessment for regulatory and litigation purposes.
-He is experienced in cases involving personal injury (both site and product related), property damage, and public nuisance, bankruptcy, and criminal matters.
-The work has involved a number of agents of concern including chlorinated solvents, petroleum compounds, heavy metals, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, dioxins, and asbestos.
-He has performed individual-specific dose reconstructions and risk estimation associated with human exposures to environmental media, indoor air and dust, and use of consumer products.
+Mr. Turnham’s expertise is in the development and application of site-specific approaches to risk and exposure assessment for regulatory and in support of litigation.
+He specializes in the distillation of large data sets, providing succinct quantitative and graphical summaries of exposure and risk.
+He has applied this expertise cases involving claims of personal injury arising from exposure to chemicals and other substances (both site and product related).
+His experience has involved a number of agents of concern including chlorinated solvents, petroleum compounds, heavy metals, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, dioxins, and chrysotile and amphibole forms of asbestos.
+He has performed individual-specific dose reconstructions and risk estimation associated with human exposures to environmental media, ambient and indoor air, indoor dust, and consumer products.
 He has designed and implemented chamber and field activity-based simulations for data collection to support these efforts.
 He has provided risk and exposure assessments for industrial and residential sites including Superfund, RCRA, and state oversight cleanup sites and for air emissions sources such as hazardous waste-burning cement kilns, coal-fired power plants and coke oven batteries.
-He has evaluated exposure and risks from vapor intrusion at residential, commercial, and industrial properties; this included the development of a vapor intrusion sampling and analysis plan for a residential portion of a Superfund site.
-He has also designed and implemented site investigations and remedial actions at sites subject to state regulations, RCRA, and voluntary cleanup programs.
+He has evaluated exposure and risks from vapor intrusion at residential, commercial, and industrial properties.
+He also has designed and implemented site investigations and remedial actions at sites subject to state regulations, RCRA, and voluntary clean-up programs.

-Mr. Turnham is also experienced in supporting due diligence activities for property transfer.
-His work in this arena has included assessment of physical and operational aspects of manufacturing sites across various industrial sectors and states.
-He has also conducted facility level audits for compliance with federal and state environmental and health and safety regulations.
+Mr. Turnham is experienced in supporting due diligence activities for property transfers.
+His work in this arena includes assessment of physical and operational aspects of manufacturing sites across various industrial sectors and states.
+He has conducted facility level audits for compliance with federal and state environmental and health and safety regulations.

 CREDENTIALS & PROFESSIONAL HONORS

-- M.S., Civil Engineering (Environmental Option), Virginia Polytechnic Institute and State University (Virginia Tech), 1994
+- M.S., Civil Engineering (Environmental Option), Virginia Polytechnic Institute and State University, 1994

 LICENSES & CERTIFICATIONS